-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549

+FORM 10-K/A

+(Amendment No. 1)

+Mark •

+(A NNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+) T For t RANSITION REPORT PURSUANT TO SECTION 13 he fiscal year ended Decemb OR 15(d) OF THE SECURIT ·

+For the tra ansition period from to

+Commission file number 1 -6961

+TEGNA INC.
-FORM 10-K/A (Amendment No. 1) (Mark One) ⊠ ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 202 21 ☐ TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF For the tra nsition period from to Commission file number 1-6961 TEGNA INC. (Exact name of registrant as specified in its ch irter) Delaware (State or other jurisdiction of incorporation or organization) 16-0442930 (I.R.S.
-Employer identification No.) 8350 Broad Street, Suite 2000, Tysons, Vi (Address of principal executive offices) rginia 22102-5151 (Zip Code) (703) 873-6600 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Name of each exchange on which registered Common Stock, par value \$1.00 per share Symbol TGNA The New York Stock Exchange Securities reg gistered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kn nown seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not requ ared to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) It 1934 during the preceding 12 months (or for such shorter filing requirements for the past 90 days.
-Yes ⊠ No I period that the registrant was required to Section 13 or 15(d) of the Securities Exchange Act of file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has a 405 of Regulation S-T (\S 232.405 of this chapter) during such files).
-Yes \boxtimes No \square Data File required to be submitted pursuant to Rule ter period that the registrant was required to submit

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large Accelerated Filer Accelerated filer Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \boxtimes No \square Indicate by check mark wh ether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of the voting common equity held by non-affiliates of the registrant based on the closing sales price of the registrant's Common Stock as reported on The New York Stock Exchange on June 30, 2021, was \$4,119,610,543.
-The registrant has no non-voting common equity.
-As of February 18, 2022, 221,543,635 shares of the registrant's Common Stock were outstanding.
-Auditor Firm ID: 238 Auditor Name: PricewaterhouseCoopers LLP Auditor Location: Washington, District of Columbia
+(Exac ct name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organize zation) 16-0442930 (I.R.S.
+Employer identification No.) 8350 Broad Street, Suite 2000, Tysons, (Address of principal executive offices) Virginia 22102-5151 (Zip Code) (703) 873-6600 (Zip Gode) , , registered pursuant to Sectio n 12(h) of the Act Title of each class Trading Symbol Name of each exchange o n which registered Common Stock, par value \$1.00 per share TGNA The New York Stoc k Exchange Securities re gistered pursuant to Section 1 2(g) of the Act: None Indi icate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the Securities Act.
+Yes x No o Indi icate by check mark if the registrant is not required to file reports pursuant to Section on 13 or Section 15(d) of the Act.
+Yes s 0 No x .934 d Indicate by check mark whether the registrant (1) has uring the preceding 12 months (or for such shorter perments for the past 90 days.
+Yes X No 0 Indicate by check mark whether the registrant has subulation S-T (§232.405 of this chapter) during the precessor ın eme Indicate by check mark whether the registrant is a largerging growth company.
+See the definitions of "large a ny" in Rule 12b-2 of the Exchange Act: • · arge .
+Accelerated Filer χ Accelerated filer $0$ Non-accelerated filer 0 Smaller reporting company 0 Emerging growth company 0 If an emerging growth company, indicate by check marevised financial accounting standards provided purs period for complying with any ontrol Indicate by check mark whether the registrant has file over financial reporting under Section 404(b) of the S its audit report.
+Yes x No 0 Indicate by check mark whether the registrant is a she ell company (as defined in Ru le 12b-2 of the Act).
+Yes 0 No X Comm The aggregate market value of the voting common eq on Stock as reported on The New York Stock Exchangruary 17, 2023, 223,552,503 shares of the registrant's ge on June 30, 2022, was \$4 639,159,645.
+The registrant has no Auditor Firm ID: 238 Auditor Name: Pricewate erhouseCoopers LLP A uditor Location: Washington, District of C olumbia olumbia